← Blog

 2. The technical term for this ambiguity in the political science literature is the "selection vs. influence" problem, and it has been the subject of approximately ten thousand published papers, none of which have resolved it.
 The best summary I've seen is from a researcher who said the field's consensus position is "probably both, in proportions that vary by member and by vote, in ways we cannot measure."
 Which is, if you think about it, a very expensive way of saying "we don't know."

-3. The Senate numbers are noisier because you're working with much smaller sample sizes (14 first-term senators vs. 64 first-term House members), so I'd weight the House curve more heavily.
+4. The Senate numbers are noisier because you're working with smaller sample sizes (62 first-term senators vs. 380 first-term House members), so I'd weight the House curve more heavily.
 The shape, though, is the same in both chambers, which I find suggestive if not conclusive.

-6. The vocabulary changes, the structure doesn't.
+8. The vocabulary changes; the structure persists.
 The Romans had benignitas.
 We have "constituent service."
 The conceptual distinction between influence and corruption is maintained, in every era, by the people who benefit most from its fuzziness.

-8. Buckley v.
-Valeo (1976) is the load-bearing wall of the whole structure.
+10. Buckley v.
+Valeo (1976) is the cornerstone of the whole structure.
 The Court ruled that spending money on political campaigns is constitutionally protected speech, but drew a line: you can limit what someone gives directly to a candidate (contributions), because those create a risk of quid pro quo corruption, but you cannot limit what someone spends independently about a candidate (expenditures), because that's speech and the First Amendment has feelings about speech.
 This distinction (contributions: regulable; expenditures: protected) has governed every subsequent case and is the reason outside spending can grow without limit while direct donations remain capped at figures that a serious donor would consider a rounding error.
 I'm simplifying, and I know I'm simplifying.
-Buckley is a genuinely complicated decision with defensible reasoning on multiple sides, and the fact that it has produced a system where you can't give a congressman more than $3,300 but you can spend $40 million on ads supporting him as long as you don't "coordinate" (a word doing more load-bearing work than any word in American law should have to) is something the Court probably did not fully anticipate.
+Buckley is a genuinely complicated decision with defensible reasoning on multiple sides, and the fact that it has produced a system where you can't give a congressman more than 3,300butyoucanspend3,300 but you _can_ spend 40 million on ads supporting him as long as you don't "coordinate" (a word doing more foundational work than any word in American law should have to) is something the Court probably did not fully anticipate.
 Or maybe they did.
-The opinion is 294 pages long and I have read a portion of it, which I mention not to impress you but to explain why I spent a week in a mood.
+The opinion is 294 pages long and I have read a portion of it, which I mention primarily to explain why I spent a week in a mood.

-12. The full data sources, for anyone who wants to build their own plumbing: Federal Election Commission (fec.gov/data/browse-data/) — individual contributions (Schedule A), PAC-to-candidate contributions, committee master file, independent expenditures (Schedule E).
-Congress.gov API (api.congress.gov) — bill metadata, status, subjects, summaries, full text, cosponsors.
-VoteView (voteview.com) — roll-call votes (member-level yea/nay/not voting per rollcall), DW-NOMINATE ideology scores. congress-legislators GitHub (unitedstates/congress-legislators) — current and historical legislator YAML (terms, parties, states, districts, dates).
-Senate SOPR / Lobbying Disclosure Act (lda.senate.gov/api/v1/) — LD-1 registrations (lobbying firm, client, lobbyists), LD-2 quarterly reports (client, amount, issue areas, bill references), lobbyist covered positions (former government roles).
-Interest group scorecards — NRA, LCV, AFL-CIO, Chamber of Commerce, Heritage Action, ACLU, NFIB, and others.
-ProPublica Nonprofit Explorer (projects.propublica.org/nonprofits/) — 501(c)(4) dark money organization identifiers.
+14. The full data sources, for anyone who wants to build their own plumbing: Federal Election Commission (fec.gov/data/browse-data/): individual contributions (Schedule A), PAC-to-candidate contributions, committee master file, independent expenditures (Schedule E).
+Congress.gov API (api.congress.gov): bill metadata, status, subjects, summaries, full text, cosponsors.
+VoteView (voteview.com): roll-call votes (member-level yea/nay/not voting per rollcall), DW-NOMINATE ideology scores. congress-legislators GitHub (unitedstates/congress-legislators): current and historical legislator YAML (terms, parties, states, districts, dates).
+Senate SOPR / Lobbying Disclosure Act (lda.senate.gov/api/v1/): LD-1 registrations (lobbying firm, client, lobbyists), LD-2 quarterly reports (client, amount, issue areas, bill references), lobbyist covered positions (former government roles).
+Interest group scorecards: NRA, LCV, AFL-CIO, Chamber of Commerce, Heritage Action, ACLU, NFIB, and others.
+ProPublica Nonprofit Explorer (projects.propublica.org/nonprofits/): 501(c)(4) dark money organization identifiers.
 That's 7 source organizations providing roughly 15 distinct data feeds.
-All in, about 34GB of raw text.
+All in, about 91GB of raw data.